 Turquoise Turtle Shoelace Knot

-Tie a Left-over-Right Starting Knot as shown, then make both ends into “loops” by simply doubling them back onto themselves.
+Make both ends into “loops” by simply doubling them back onto themselves.

 (I guess they should still be called “Bunny Ears” because turtles don't have long, floppy ears!)

 Cross the right (blue) loop over the left (yellow) loop so that the blue loop sits in front and is now the left loop.

 The yellow loop is now the right loop.
 Begin to wrap that loop around the left (blue) loop to end up in front.

 Up to this point, the knot is exactly the same as the Two Loop Shoelace Knot.

 Feed the right (yellow) loop through the “hole” that has just been made.
 Feed a fair amount through so that you still have a good length of loop to work with.

 Take the right (yellow) loop plus the right (blue) loose end together as a “bundle” and wrap them both around so that they end up in front.

 The “bundle” is now fed into the “hole” between the laces.
 Like the Surgeon's Shoelace Knot, this second wrap & feed-through is the “secret recipe” that makes this knot secure.

 Now, simply pull the loops to tighten the knot.
 The whole twisted mess of the previous drawing will rearrange itself into exactly the same finished knot as my Ian's Secure Shoelace Knot.